Deeder Zaman: Career

 At the age of 14, Zaman joined the Community Music, a London-based educational organisation that focuses on collective music making, at Community Music House in Farringdon where bassist Dr Das (Aniruddha Das) taught music technology and civil rights worker DJ John Pandit (Pandit G) helped him out as a youth worker.
 Zaman attended workshops teaching youths the basics of music technology.
 In late 1993, the three formed Asian Dub Foundation as a sound system to play at anti-racist gigs.
 The following year, they recruited guitarist Chandrasonic and evolved into a band.
 The final member Sun-J joined in 1995.
 Zaman was the lead vocalist for Asian Dub Foundation and was known as Master D.

-In December 2000, he left the band after being inspired by activist work while recording the Asian Dub Foundation song "Free Satpal Ram" about a young man who was convicted and imprisoned for defending himself in a racist attack and being involved with the Satpal Ram campaign.
-He then devoted his energies to civil rights and anti-racism organisations.
+In December 2000, he left the band after being inspired by activist work while recording the Asian Dub Foundation song "Free Satpal Ram" about a Satpal Ram, a young man who was convicted of murder in what he claimed was self-defense against a racist attack.
+Zaman then devoted his energies to civil rights and anti-racism organisations.
 He has worked for National Civil Rights Movement, the Campaign Against Racism and Fascism, the Miscarriages of Justice Organisation and the Children with AIDS Charity.

-In 2002, Zaman formed Rebel Uprising with multi-instrumentalist Passion and bassist Dennis Rootical from Irration Steppas.
+In 2002, Zaman formed Rebel Uprising with multi-instrumentalist Passion and bassist Dennis Rootical from Iration Steppas.
 In January 2008, Zaman's debut solo album Minority Large was released by Beat Records.
 In October 2011, his second solo album Pride of the Underdog was released by Modulor.

 Zaman contributed to the soundtracks of the 1999 film Brokedown Palace and the 2006 film The Namesake.

 Zaman's music features hip hop, reggae and ragas.
 When he was in Asian Dub Foundation, the genres featured were also punk or jungle punk but his music is now roots based with early reggae and nyabinghi influences.
 He plays percussion, bass and guitar.
 His musical influences include Nusrat Fateh Ali Khan, Lata Mangeshkar, Mohammed Rafi, Public Enemy, Tony Rebel and Paban Das Baul.